FAQ

 • Positive control: a small drop of histamine solution is placed on the skin to determine that the skin has the capacity to react and produce a wheal or flare response.
 Antihistamine medication will prevent the skin from reacting to the positive control and other allergic tests which is why antihistamine medications must be stopped before the visit.

 • When a person presents with symptoms suggestive of allergy, tests can confirm or rule out causes.
-There are three medically accepted tests, which can be helpful to evaluate a patient who may have an They are the skin prick tests (SPT), blood tests and challenge testing.
+There are three medically accepted tests, which can be helpful to evaluate a patient who may have allergies: skin prick tests (SPT), blood tests, and challenge testing.
 However, the history of symptoms is very important and needs to be considered when interpreting any of these tests.

 • Blood tests and skin prick tests are methods that detect IgE antibodies (these are the allergic antibodies).
 Blood testing for IgE antibodies (also known as RAST testing) measures the levels of allergic antibodies directly in the blood.
 A positive skin test indicates the presence of IgE antibodies in the skin indirectly.
 Both methods complement each other and are often used together to help diagnose allergies definitively.
 There are, however, certain circumstances where skin testing is more suitable than blood testing and vice versa.